TOAST-DOCS/Gamebase/en/api-guide.md

 #### AppId

-App ID, as a project ID of TOAST, can be found on the **Project List** page of the Console.
+App ID, as a project ID of NHN Cloud, can be found on the **Project List** page of the Console.
 ![image alt](https://static.toastoven.net/prod_gamebase/Server_Developers_Guide/pre_appId_v1.2.png)

 #### SecretKey